ADACS-Australia/swinburne-rc-docs/docs/volumes.md

 ![](images/volumes_create_new.png)

 ### Attaching a volume
-Now that you've created the volume, you need to attach it to your instance.
+Now that you've created a volume, you need to attach it to your instance.

 On the `Volumes > Volumes` page, click the drop-down arrow next to your volume and select `Manage Attachments`.